Jazz Chisholm Preview, Player Props: Marlins vs. Phillies

-On Saturday, Jazz Chisholm (hitting .317 in his past 10 games) and the Miami Marlins face the Philadelphia Phillies, whose starting pitcher will be Aaron Nola.
-First pitch is at 6:05 PM ET.
+On Sunday, Jazz Chisholm (.585 slugging percentage in past 10 games, including three home runs) and the Miami Marlins play the Philadelphia Phillies, whose starting pitcher will be Ranger Suarez.
+First pitch is at 1:05 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Phillies.
+He had two hits (going 2-for-4) in his last game against the Phillies.

 Jazz Chisholm Game Info & Props vs. the Phillies